John L. Stevens: Forced retirement and later life

 Following his forced retirement in 1893 because of the overthrow of Hawaii, Stevens spent his time lecturing and writing and working in Republican Party circles.
 He died two years later.
 During his retirement, Stevens worked to rehabilitate his image following his humiliating firing by the new President.
 In 1894, the former preacher and newspaper editor published Picturesque Hawaii: A Charming Description of Her Unique History, Strange People, Exquisite Climate, Wondrous Volcanoes, Luxurious Productions, Beautiful Cities, Corrupt Monarchy, Recent Revolution and Provisional Government, a strange volume of part memoir, part travelogue and part political tract meant to provide a rationale for his actions in the Islands.

 Queen Regnant Lili'uokalani of Hawaii.

 During his life, Stevens authored several other books, including a two-volume biography of Swedish King Gustavus Adolphus and his involvement in the Thirty Years War, praised by The New York Times as showing "extensive research and much patient reading."
 The prolific Stevens also authored assorted letters, speeches and tracts, many of them advocating his Manifest Destiny views on American foreign policy.
 Stevens was awarded an Honorary Doctorate of Laws by Tufts College in 1882.
 American author and orientalist William Elliot Griffis dedicated his book America in the East to Stevens, who, Griffis wrote, "believing that the lives and property of American citizens abroad ought to be as well protected as if they were at home, acting according to his faith."

 John L. Stevens was married to the former Mary Lowell Smith of Hallowell, Maine, on May 10, 1845.
 The couple had one son and three daughters, one of whom drowned on January 20, 1893 - three days after the Hawaiian overthrow Stevens helped engineer - and an event said to have sent the diplomat into crippling depression.

 Hon.
 John L. Stevens died at his home in Augusta, Maine, at 4 a.m. on February 8, 1895, of heart disease.

 In 1898 the United States government officially annexed Hawaii.
 A seven-piece silver service made of melted silver dollars and given to Stevens after his Hawaiian tenure by pro-Annexation forces in Hawaii is still owned by Stevens's descendants.
 The tea service, and the career of its controversial owner, were the subject of a Public Broadcasting Service documentary in 1998 entitled The Nation Within.
 A one-act play entitled "Cry for the Gods" was written by Judge Paul Handy which presents a dramatized, fictional meeting between Stevens and the Queen on the night of January 16, 1893.
-It has been performed in Maryland and as part of the Capital Fringe Festival in Washington, DC.
+It has been performed in Maryland and as part of the Capital Fringe Festival in Washington State.